asherccohen/training/README.md

 FINAL OBJECTIVE:
 Transform a developer into a confident, skilled professional capable of delivering high-quality, scalable software solutions across multiple domains.

+Excercise 1

+## Create a page with a title and a paragraph